Kaarsen leren maken.

 1 use the thinnest wick (3x7)

-2 dipping is done with a holder over which the wick is placed and this with holders of 6 candles or more.
-Also with this type of candle, make sure that the wick is placed straight and not twisted.
+Dipping is done with a holder over which the wick is placed, and this is done with holders of 6 or more candles.
+With this type of candle, make sure the wick is straight and not twisted.

-3 Dipping is done in a kettle high enough to obtain the desired length of the candle.
-An ideal temperature is 71°C, as low as possible because you must wait a while between each immersion so that the previous layer can harden.
-When you start dipping, the entire process must be completed otherwise layers will be formed that can separate from each other.
+3. Dipping is done in a pot high enough to achieve the desired candle length.
+An ideal temperature is 71°C, as low as possible because it's necessary to wait between each dip to allow the previous layer to harden.
+Once dipping begins, the entire process must be completed, otherwise layers will form that can separate from each other.

 4 Dipping is approximately 15 to 30 times depending on the desired thickness of the table candle.

-5 The last immersion is best done at 85°C to obtain a smooth surface.
+5 The final immersion is best done at 85°C to obtain a smooth surface.

-Tip: let the immersion candles harden for a few hours.
-If the candles have not hardened, they will warp when you remove them from the holder due to the shrinkage of the paraffin.
+Tip: Let the dipped candles harden for a few hours.
+If the candles haven't hardened, they will warp when removed from the holder due to the shrinkage of the paraffin.

 Ratios of stearin and paraffin